-The taxi cabs and their drivers are clues – forget the angry Yelp and Trip Advisor writers and their millions of stupefying food photographs.
+The double parked taxi cabs are clues – forget the over enthusiastic Yelp and Trip Advisor writers and their millions of stupefying food photographs.
 This place is ‘underground hot’.

-This section of lower Lexington Avenue skirts The Old Print Shop, contains the NY Pinball Parlour and centers the cluster of Indian sub-continent shops proffering fragrances, tastes, food and spices — this is a very focussed destination.
+This section of lower Lexington Avenue centers the cluster of Indian sub-continent shops spewing clouds of food and spice fragrances—a singular destination.